ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       requested.
 However, anything other than a daily report is understood to be accommodated on a best- effort basis.

-Herr (ed) & Levine (ed)  Expires 14 October 2021               [Page 19]

-Internet-Draft                  DMARCbis                      April 2021

       Note: In March, 2021, a survey of nearly 74,000 DMARC policy records showed that fewer than 2% were publishing an ri tag with a non-default value, with most of those set to a value of 3600.
       There was no evidence that any of these requests for something more frequent than once daily were being honored.

+   Issue 53, Original text:

+   rua:
-   rua:  Addresses to which aggregate feedback is to be sent (comma-
-      separated plain-text list of DMARC URIs; OPTIONAL).
-A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.
+   :   Addresses to which aggregate feedback is to be sent (comma- separated plain-text list of DMARC URIs; OPTIONAL).
+A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [@!RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.
 The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
-      See Section 11.5 for additional considerations.
+See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail Receivers MUST be ignored.
 The aggregate feedback report format is described in the DMARC reporting documents.

+   Issue 53, Proposed replacement text:

+   rua:
+   :   Addresses to which aggregate feedback is to be sent (comma- separated plain-text list of DMARC URIs; OPTIONAL).
+The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+See (#external-report-addresses) for additional considerations.
+Any valid URI can be specified.
+A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
+If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
+URIs not supported by Mail Receivers MUST be ignored.
+The aggregate feedback report format is described in the DMARC reporting documents.

+Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 20]

+Internet-Draft                  DMARCbis                      April 2021

    ruf:  Addresses to which message-specific failure information is to
       be reported (comma-separated plain-text list of DMARC URIs;